Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 This step-by-step guide describes the process to deploy Azure Mission-Critical in your own environment from the beginning.
 At the end of this guide you will have an Azure DevOps organization and project set up to deploy a copy of the Azure Mission-Critical reference implementation into an Azure Subscription.

 **This guide describes the steps to get started using the Azure DevOps Portal (UI) only.
-To create the set up through the Azure DevOps CLI follow [this guide](./Getting-Started-CLI.md) instead.**
+To create the set up through the Azure CLI only follow [this guide](./Getting-Started-CLI.md) instead.**

 ## How to deploy?